hliangzhao/Torch-Tools/README.md

 Module ``reinforce``: planning to implement value-based and policy-based RL algorithms, such as Q-learning, DQN, SARSA, REINFORCE, etc.

+Module ``eval``: tests under-fitting, over-fitting, and regularization by regression.

 Module ``metrics`` implement typical operations in deep learning, such as the calculation of MSE, cross-entropy error, mini-batch gradient descent, drop out, correlation computation, etc.